AdobeDocs/analytics-platform.en/help/components/filters/filters-overview.md

 ## Out-of-the-box filter template {#template}

-Traditional Analytics comes with numerous out-of-the-box template filters (filters) and calculated metrics.
+Traditional Analytics comes with numerous out-of-the-box template and calculated metrics.
 Many of them do not apply in Customer Journey Analytics, or have to be renamed or recreated.
 Others depend on a solution for context-aware variables in Customer Journey Analytics.

 | Filter Name | Description |
 | --- | --- |